RasaHQ/rasa/docs/connectors.rst

 Here's how to connect your conversational AI to the outside world.

 Input channels are defined in the ``rasa_core.channels`` module.
-Currently, there is an implementation for the command line as well as connection to facebook, slack, telegram, mattermost and twilio.
+Currently, there is code for connecting to facebook, slack, telegram, mattermost and twilio.
+If the connection you want is missing, this is a great place to start contributing!

-You need an external webhook to use any of these channels.
-If you're testing the connection locally, you can set up a temporary webhook using ngrok_
+If you're testing on your local machine (e.g. not a server), you will need to use ngrok_.
+This gives your machine a domain name and so that facebook, slack, etc. know where to send messages.

 .. _facebook_connector:

 Facebook Messenger Setup
 ------------------------

-Using run script
+Using the run script
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^
 If you want to connect to facebook using the run script, e.g. using

 .. code-block:: bash